-Shadows of the Mughals by the Red Fort of Delhi
+Walking Tour to the Red Fort of Delhi

 I had a free day in between the day I got my train tickets to Agra, and the day of actually going to Agra.
 So I decided to join a Delhi walking tour that my hostel organised.
 It would be nice to see a bit of the streetside sights of old Delhi, with someone who knows what they’re looking at.

-Along the main road towards the spice market, we passed by points of history important to the different communities of Delhi.
+Going on foot along the main road towards the spice market, we passed by points of history important to the different communities of Delhi.

-To be honest, I'm really quite random at remembering historical facts unless it's wrapped in a story of some kind.
-Especially with history as diverse and complicated as India's.
+To be honest, I’m really quite random at remembering historical facts unless it’s wrapped in a story of some kind.
+Especially with history as diverse and complicated as India’s.
+So, unfortunately, I don’t remember much of what our young guide narrated as we passed by such points.

 But I do remember having sweet tea in an alley, just chatting and learning about our guide’s student background, and about each other.
 And I remember crossing the peaceful compound of Fatehpuri Masjid, round the mosque’s open air ablution pool and up the steps of a neglected building, for a rooftop view of Delhi under a clouded sky and wheeling raptors.